 See Related: Best Places to Visit in Germany

 Also, it is one of the most accessible locations to travel from Hamburg.
-A local train takes just an hour and a half to take you from Hamburg to Schwerin.
+A local train takes just an hour and a half from Hamburg to Schwerin.
 With stunning castles, an old town, and lots of greenery, Schwerin is a small city with great places.
 The best way to start a day tour at Schwerin is by visiting the Schwerin castle.

 Located at the corner of the Old Town, this castle is now Schwerin’s Parliament House.
-However, you can still visit its main rooms, explore the in-built castle museum and have a walk through the exotic gardens.
+However, you can still visit its main rooms, explore the in-built castle museum and walk through the exotic gardens.

-While planning for a day trip, have you considered resort trips you can do in one day from Hamburg?
+While planning a day trip, have you considered resort trips you can do in one day from Hamburg?
 Who doesn’t love soaking in the sun and simultaneously enjoying a chilled lemonade?

 However, the whole journey takes about just an hour and a half.
 Travemunde is an exotic seaside resort with a waterfront, expansive beaches, and a lush green park.
-You can either choose to stay at busy beaches or opt for quieter ones.
+You can either stay at busy beaches or opt for quieter ones.

 Or, if you don’t want a beach day, head over to Travemunde’s main town.
 The place has the oldest German lighthouse, which dates back to 1539.
 The beautiful red-brick tower stands tall and looks fantastic at night.
 Travemunde is a place with lots of history.
-The quaint house, old ships, and museums will be enough to learn a lot about this city.
+The quaint house, old ships, and museums will be enough to learn about this city.

 For a short weekend getaway, Wismar may prove to be an excellent choice.
-It is another Hanseatic city, located right next to the Baltic sea coast.
-Wismar is a city divided into two parts, its town hall, and harbor.
+It is another Hanseatic city located right next to the Baltic Sea coast.
+Wismar is a city divided into two parts, its town hall and harbor.
 Though both are equally old, the charm they hold is still priceless.